aimacode/aima-java/aimax-osm/README.txt

 the size of the map should be limited to about a million nodes to avoid long loading times.
 E.g. detailed maps of cities like Berlin can be loaded and displayed without any problem if enough heap space is provided (VM argument -Xmx500M).

-The tool Osmosis can be used to generate maps complying to this requirement.
+Getting started: Run one of the applications in the

-If no map is displayed, make sure that the main/resource folder is included in the build path of your project, recompile and start again.
+<code>aimax.osm.applications</code> package.
+If no map is displayed
+by default, make sure that the main/resource folder is included in the build path of your project, recompile and start again.
 Then place the mouse inside the map viewer pane.
-Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, ctrl-plus, ctrl-minus, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
+Try mouse-left, mouse-right, mouse-drag, ctrl-mouse-left, plus button, minus button, ctrl-plus, ctrl-minus, space, ctrl-space, arrow buttons, and also the mouse-wheel for navigation, mark setting, and track definition.
 For routing, at least two marks must be set.

 == Current Release: 0.1.1-AIMAX-OSM Added ==
 0.1.1-AIMAX-OSM Added : 06 Feb 2010 :<br>
-First release based on the 3rd edition of AIMA, which contains the Open Streem Map (OSM) library.
+First release based on the 3rd edition of AIMA, which contains the Open Street Map (OSM) library.

 == Keywords ==

 Open Street Map, OSM, Routing, OSM Viewer, Java

 == Requirements ==